Using Contracted Solution Graphs for Solving Reconfiguration Problems: Recoloring Chordal Graphs

 \end{proof}

 We stress that $(m,k)$-color complete graphs, which have $k!/(k-m)!$ nodes, are not computed explicitly in our algorithm.
-So indeed, in order to obtain a polynomial time algorithm, we do not need to assume that $k$ is a constant.
+So indeed, in order to obtain a polynomial-time algorithm, we do not need to assume that $k$ is a constant.